Zimbabwe Premier Soccer League

 In most instances, the PSL games are played during weekends (Saturdays and Sundays).
 Perhaps the reason being the need to allow the soccer loving public an opportunity to concentrate on the games when they are not committed to work related business which is usually Monday to Friday.
 However on some rare occasions, the games are played during the midweek especially Wednesdays and Thursdays.
 This provision is usually meant to allow teams with the least number of games to catch up with the others.
 The traditional kick-off time in Zimbabwe is 1500 hours.

-The PSL has traditionally been made up of 16 teams from different parts of the country.
+The PSL has traditionally been made up of 16 teams from different parts of the country but in the last two seasons the teams have been increased to the current number of 18.
 There are some teams however which have stood the taste of time as thy have spent successive years in the league.
 These include the so called Harare Giants teams Dynamos Football Club which has for long been using the Rufaro Stadium as their home ground.
 There is also Caps United Football Club which has been using the National Sports Stadium in Harare as its home ground.
 Bulawayo based Highlanders Football Club also known as Bosso is also one of the oldest football teams in the country and has registered considerable success in the game of football.
 Other teams such as Black Rhinos Football Club, Hwange Football Club and Motor Action have also earned respect in the PSL due to their different successes.

 Promotion and Relegation in the PSL